Unturned3/Microdot/readme.md

 	about the boot process and system internals, and the resulting system is quite small (around 8MB).
 However, it doesn't use a customized toolchain (makes the end system unnecessarily big), and it doesn't explain how to configure a kernel.
-This makes it somewhat difficult for the system to be extended and molded for other purposes.

-### What's wrong with articles/tutorials on the internet?

-Most of them are outdated, inconsistent, and perplexing.
-Having that said, there are still some good ones out there, and I will put links to these in the documentation whenever appropriate.

 ### What does "Microdot" mean?